-Moving forward advocates have three strategies at their disposal, all of which can be pursued simultaneously.
+Moving forward, advocates have three strategies at their disposal, all of which can be pursued simultaneously.

 First, continue pushing in the many states that have introduced but never passed legislation.
-There are still a large number of states where legislators have expressed interest in addressing child marriage but have not yet succeeded.
-States that have seemed stymied in years past may make unexpected progress in 2023, just as Maryland, Massachusetts, and Alaska did this year.
+There are still many states where legislators have expressed interest in addressing child marriage but have not yet succeeded.
+States that have seemed stymied in years past may make unexpected progress in 2024, just as six states did this year.
 Between the persistence of advocates, creativity of legislative champions, and natural shakeups that occur after every election, any state could be poised for a breakthrough next session.

 Advocates can also take up the issue in states that have yet to make a serious push for reform.
-These are likely to be multi-year campaigns, starting with education and building strong local coalitions over time, and may require principled compromise.12 If it becomes clear that ending child marriage entirely is not politically feasible in the short term, any compromise must be rooted in survivor-led advocacy and the research showing what measures are most effective at reducing rates of child marriage. $^{\rm 13}$
+These are likely to be multi-year campaigns, starting with education and building strong local coalitions over time, and may require principled compromise.
+12 If it becomes clear that ending child marriage entirely is not politically feasible in the short or medium term, any compromise must be rooted in survivor-led advocacy and the research showing what measures are most effective at reducing rates of child marriage while empowering those children who do still marry to seek support and services if needed.13

-Finally, as the momentum of new states passing reforms slows, this may be an opportune time to revisit those states that made incremental progress early on.
+Finally, as time pushes us ever further from the beginning of this national campaign in 2016, this may be an opportune moment to revisit states that made incremental progress early on.
 New York provided a proof of concept for this model, passing a compromise bill in 2017 before finally ending child marriage entirely in 2021 thanks to the continuous work of survivor advocates in that state and passionate legislators.
-Advocates elsewhere are already at work trying to replicate this success, which will hopefully bear new fruit in 2023.
+Connecticut followed suit, building on its 2017 reform this year, and Maine has done the same though still without fully ending child marriage.
+The power dynamics that led to compromise in 2016, 2017, or 2018 may have changed significantly nearly a decade later, and the example set by the 10 states who have ended child marriage since then can provide a positive example and make this gold standard our new normal.